 This post may contain affiliate links.
 Please read my disclosure policy.

 And since my kids love quesadillas and pizza, this seemed like a natural mash up recipe to me!
-They’re like a tortilla pepperoni pizza with a top and a bottom.

 A tasty twist on a traditional quesadillas recipe that combines the favorite flavors of pizza, they are perfect for a snack or light dinner.
 Pair it with a salad and you’ve got a simple, healthy meal for your family!